ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-26-Distributions.md

 The French Mathematician, A. de Moivre developed 'normal distribution' as an approximation to [binomial distribution](https://mathworld.wolfram.com/BinomialDistribution.html).

-The [normal distribution](https://mathworld.wolfram.com/NormalDistribution.html) becomes a 'standard normal distribution' of a variate with zero mean & unity variance.
+The [normal distribution](https://mathworld.wolfram.com/NormalDistribution.html) becomes a 'standard normal distribution' of a variate with zero mean & unity variance, also called the Gaussian.

 The ratio of two standard normal variates gets us a [Cauchy](https://mathworld.wolfram.com/CauchyDistribution.html) variate.
 The square of a standard normal variate gets us a [Chi-squared](https://mathworld.wolfram.com/Chi-SquaredDistribution.html) variate.